-One of the hardest parts about the gogokid interview is scheduling it.
-You can make life much easier by submitting a recorded demo instead.
+Gogokid has the easiest interview and onboarding process out of all of the online ESL schools I’ve applied to.
+The hardest part about the gogokid interview is scheduling it, but don’t let that stop you because I’ve got some easy tips!
 In order to get the highest pay possible, you will need to ace the interview!
 Let’s go over some tips.

 If you haven’t used anyone’s referral link yet, you can still provide them with my code during the interview.
 If you haven’t even applied yet, click here to get my referral link .
 They will ask you for my referral code in the interview.
 Have it ready to copy and paste in the chat box during the interview if you apply.
 Referral Code: REZFQXRA